Options beyond Linfield for complaints, grievances, and problem resolution

 In compliance with the Higher Education Opportunity Act of 2008, institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with accrediting agencies and with the appropriate state agencies for handling complaints.
 Students enrolled in distance education courses have the same rights and responsibilities as those enrolled in on-campus courses.

-If you are unable to resolve any issues with Linfield College by following standard college processes, you may refer to the list below for additional resolution in your state.
+If you are unable to resolve any issues with Linfield University by following standard college processes, you may refer to the list below for additional resolution in your state.
 Many agencies responsible for handling complaints advise that you exhaust opportunities for resolution within Linfield prior to filing a complaint with a state.
 Additional information on state authorization is available on the Linfield Online and Continuing Education website.

 - If you have concerns about education quality or requirements for accreditation that are not resolved by processes within Linfield, you may contact Linfield's accrediting organizations.
 A complete list of accrediting agencies with addresses and phone numbers may be found here.
 The Northwest Commission on Colleges and Universities (NWCCU) is Linfield's regional accreditor.

 - In the state of Oregon, where Linfield is physically located, consumer and other civil complaints may be filed with the Oregon Department of Justice or the Higher Education Coordinating Commission (HECC).